-An easy matcha bun (Chinese mantou bao) recipe which only requires 1 proof (1 rise), along with a mantou FAQ section on how to use a metal steamer (instead of the traditional bamboo steamer) and why your naturally vegan matcha buns aren't smooth.
+A Matcha Bun (Vegan Chinese Mantou) recipe which only requires 1 proof (1 rise), along with tips on how to use a metal steamer (instead of the traditional bamboo steamer) and how to get smooth-as-baby-bums buns!

 - It's an easy way to add matcha powder, which is great for your health, to your diet.
 If you need more ideas on how to use this Japanese green tea powder, try my sweet and savoury matcha recipes round-up.